Tallinn University of Technology

 An oral presentation requires prepared slides in PowerPoint.
 The presentation length is 7-8 minutes, leaving 2-3 minutes for audience questions.
 This is a suggested format for a candidate in their 3rd year or later, allowing them to present their most recent findings in their field of research.

-The organisers will update the participants with more detailed requirements soon.
+The organisers will update the participants with more detailed requirements during April.

 Please choose your preferred method of presentation when submitting an abstract via the registration form.
 The organisers will consider the preferred method but reserve the right to change it for the clarity and flow of the event.